martinring/thesis/src/1-Introduction.md

    and by this can substitute abstract variables with definitive observations.

-Of these aspects, the scope of this work is the latter: How can information gained during operation be utilized to speed up the verification process so drastically that it becomes feasible?
+Of these aspects, the scope of this work is the latter: How can information gained during operation be utilised to speed up the verification process so drastically that it becomes feasible?
 This thesis is *not* concerned with the former two aspects and does not investigate how computing power and time of deployed systems may be combined.
 Contrarily, we assume less computational power